 Tuesday, April 30th, 2019

 Stroke is the leading cause of disability today.
-Many stroke survivors are left with a condition known as aphasia, which is a language disorder that affects the ability to communicate.
+Many stroke survivors are left with a condition known as aphasia, a language disorder for which melodic intonation therapy may be a suitable treatment.
 Aphasia is most often associated with strokes that occur in the left side of the brain, as this is where the areas that control speech and language are found.

 Aphasia is categorized as either fluent or non-fluent.
 Fluent aphasia is also known as Wernicke’s aphasia because it affects Wernicke’s area in the brain.
 Patients suffering from fluent aphasia often can’t grasp the meaning of spoken words, while the ease of producing connected speech is not usually affected.
 However, their speech is far from normal sentences and irrelevant words are often spoken together.Reading and writing may also be compromised, and the person may not even be aware that there is an impairment.